A Lefty-Friendly Kitchen

 - Accessorize properly!
 Online shops like Lefty’s The Left Hand Store will sell you everything from lefty-friendly measuring cups and kitchen shears to spoons and knives and pot holders.
 There’s even a coffee mug that says, “I may be left-handed, but I’m always right!”

 Left-Handed Kitchen Sinks

 For a lefty, the most meaningful adjustment to kitchen design is the sink.
 A kitchen sink specifically designed for a lefty is a novel option in this right-handed world.
 Yet any left-handed person who has washed dishes in a double-bowl sink in which the right basin is smaller than the left (as is the norm) will understand the frustration.
 Lefties need more room on the right side of the sink, whereas the left bowl (ideal for rinsing) will ideally be smaller.
 As Dustin, Native Trails’ resident lefty, puts it: “It is definitely advantageous when washing dishes to have the larger basin on the right so that you are moving dishes to your dominant side rather than reaching across the body, which usually also ends up in additional water-splashing and mess.”

-Native Trails recently tweaked the design of dual basin copper sinks so that they can install in reverse, making this world just a little more conducive to lefties.
-Starting June 1, 2016, the Cocina Duet and Cocina Duet Pro will be sold so that they can be installed with the smaller basin to the left.
+In 2016, Native Trails tweaked the design of our dual basin copper sinks so that they can install in reverse, making this world just a little more conducive to lefties.
+Cocina Duet and Cocina Duet Pro are now created in a way that they can be installed with the smaller basin to the left.
 Additionally, the Cantina Pro bar sink is set up so that the drainboard can easily be installed on the left side.

 There’s a new lefty-friendly sink in our popular NativeStone® Collection: Farmhouse Double Bowl.
 Our first dual basin concrete kitchen sink is reversible.
 Each of these reversible sinks is designed to happily accommodate lefties just as well as righties.